Contactless wearable technology – Payments in style

 Our clients tell us that their customers love it as this technology is convenient, fun, secure and is only the size of a SIM card.

-The miniature format and graphical printing of bank information make the MicroTag particularly well suited for those deployments where end-users insert the tag by themselves in all kinds of wearables devices.
+The miniature format and graphical printing of bank information make the MicroTag particularly well suited for those deployments where end-users insert the tag by themselves in all kinds of wearable devices.
 Of course, to match all customer requests, Thales Gemalto MicroTag can also be added to the device at the manufacturing stage.

 Thales Gemalto FlexiTag is designed to fit most standard wristband sizes, one of the critical elements of wearable device design.

-All your customers need to do is simply snap the Sticker out of its holder, fix it to their device and start making payments with their new contactless 'card'.
+All your customers need to do is snap the Sticker out of its holder, fix it to their device and start making payments with their new contactless 'card'.